Wake word detection on the Raspberry Pi Zero

 The newcomer Porcupine from Picovoice comes with a benchmark tool and shows some impressive results.

 What’s special about Porcupine is its wake-word generator.
 You can generate custom wake-words without any voice sample just by specifying it.
 However, you might need a commercial license to do this.

 A part of the Nyumaya audio recognition software is hot-word detection.
 Currently, you can only use two fixed hot-words “Sheila” and “Marvin”.
 For each keyword two models are available.
 The smaller one uses 20% CPU on the Pi Zero.
-The recognition rate is similar to Porcupine, but comparing them is hard since different words are used.
+You can try the web-demo or install the software with one git-clone command.

 Other Use Cases

 Hot-words can not only be used to address assistants but are also able to provide a simple voice command interface.
 If you can limit your application to a few keywords this might be an option for you.
 Imagine a voice-controlled door-opener for disabled people or a “bark” wake-word that dispatches some dog food if your dog barks.

 Of course, you can control your lights or blinds via voice command, but these use cases are often better handled by simple manual switches.

 I’m sure if you ditch all obvious ideas and think a bit further you can come up with some great use cases.